sassoftware/esp-kubernetes/AZURE-notes.md

 ## Installation notes for Azure AKS

+This document does not cover how to install Kubernetes in Azure.
-We will not attempt to cover the installation of Kubernetes in Azure, but rather describe the Azure environment that SAS Event Stream Processing has been install and tested with.
+It is intended to describe the Azure environment in which SAS Event Stream Processing has been installed and tested.

 ### Infrastucture
-* a kubernetes service was created (AKS)
+* A kubernetes service (AKS)
-* an Azure Container Ressoure was used to store SAS ESP containers
+* An Azure Container Resource to store SAS Event Stream Processing containers
-* a private DNS for the AKS was created
+* A private DNS for the AKS

 ### Application specifics
-* install the Nginex ingress controller in AKS
+* Install the Nginex ingress controller in AKS
-* for each namespace you plan on deploying SAS ESP into, create a DNS record of the name <namespace>.<dns root> with the public IP for the AKS cluster.
+* For each namespace in which you plan to deploy SAS Event Stream Processing, create a DNS record of the name <namespace>.<dns root> with the public IP for the AKS cluster.
 * Look up the username and password for your ACR storage and create